rpoleski/MulensModel/documents/MM_v2.md

 ### Major changes:

  * Remove datasets from Model - this moves all plotting functions (except plot\_model) to Event.
-This causes changes in:
+Not sure if we really want that - it's currently used for initializing Fit.
+We have to somehow do lazy loading of magnifications.
+If so, then his causes changes in:
    * Model.data\_magnification()
    * Model.get\_residuals()
    * Model.get\_ref\_fluxes() - possibly